Surprise (Paul Simon album)

 Surprise is the eleventh solo studio album by American musician Paul Simon, released on May 9, 2006.
-It peaked at number 14 on the Billboard 200.
+It peaked at number 14 on the Billboard 200 and was his final studio album for long-time label Warner Bros.
+Records.

 History

 After the relative success of You're the One, which was released in late 2000 finding Simon back to the Top 20 of the American charts after ten years of absence and also receiving a Grammy nomination for Album of the Year, Simon spent most of the following two years promoting the album.
 In 2002, he took a year off, and during 2003 and 2004 had a widely documented reunion with Art Garfunkel.
 This was followed by a Simon & Garfunkel Old Friends Reunion Tour from October–December 2003, as well as June and July 2004, where the duo extensively toured America and Europe and the concerts in New York in December 2003 were registered on both a live album and video that was released by the end of the year.
 Also in December 2004, Paul Simon's studio albums were re-released in remastered issues, as well as re-promoted.

 At this point, Simon was fully involved in the writing and recording of a new studio album.
 He was introduced to Brian Eno, producer of Talking Heads and U2 among others.

 According to Simon, one of the first songs written for the album was "Wartime Prayers", which became one of the most celebrated tracks of the album and later a concert favorite.
 Simon commented that, in some kind of premonition, the song was written even before the Iraq invasion in 2003.
 Soon after, early recording for the album began.
 The album was recorded in London, New York and Nashville.
 Simon first met with Brian Eno in London to discuss a collaboration between Eno's electronic production and Simon's classic guitar folk-rock.
 As Simon said, "We spent some time in his studio and decided to combine our visions.
 It took about two years.
 The actual time I spent with Brian was 20 days, split into four periods.
 We found we could really work intensely for five days, and after that it was a bit of a burnout."